snicholspa/tips_tricks_howtos/autonomous_database/vector_search_enhanced/vector_search_enhanced.md

 	* [Master REST APIs: The Universal Integration Tool in AI and Beyond](https://youtu.be/Ukm8LwYdMnQ?si=Dj2Ak1WrtAlI15Ko)

+## Prerequisites:

+1. Autonomous Database Version 23ai

+2. Access to the OCI GenAI Services in a Supported Region (see Task 0 for Details)

+3. Access to OCI Object Storage (see Task 0 for Details)

-## Task 0: PLEASE READ - Verify Access to OCI Gen AI Service
+## Task 0: PLEASE READ - Verify Access to OCI Gen AI Service and Object Storage

 The OCI Gen AI Service is currenly available in specific OCI Regions.
 If you currently are **NOT** subscribed to one of those regions, you must do so to access the OCI Gen AI Service and leverage the pretrained models hosted by the service.
 You must also ensure the identity domain is being replicated to the region where you plan to access the OCI Gen AI Services.
 Lastly, you will also need to setup IAM Policies so the users can access the OCI Gen AI Service.
 Please see the links below for all those details.